jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 |-- [  ]
 ```

 I don’t want to create the perfect parser, but I do feel an urge to think about its concepts.
-Perhaps because I’m going too far with it and have to spend too much time designing it, I do have to use the procedural approach anyway.
+Perhaps because I’m going too far with it and might spend too much time designing it, I do might use the procedural approach anyway.

 Anyway, to just wrap up the general parser idea for now: